Stuzanna/stream-processing/README.md

 We'll
 1. Create item added stream
 1. Create item removed stream
-1. Add items to the streams
+1. Add records to the streams
 1. Setup a continuous job to merge the streams and enrich with if the item was added, or removed
 1. Create a view to see the live result

 Creating the item added stream - create the topics `item_added`, `item_removed`, `merged_cart_actions`.
-Create the tables and insert mock data using [add-remote-items-cart.sql](./flink/confluent-course-examples-and-data/data/building-state-from-deltas/add-remove-items-cart.sql).
+Create the tables and insert mock data using [add-remove-items-cart.sql](./flink/confluent-course-examples-and-data/data/building-state-from-deltas/add-remove-items-cart.sql).

 ```bash
 docker compose exec sql-client bash -c "mkdir -p /opt/flink/opt/scripts/"